adeebanoorr/Machine-Failure-Prediction-AI4I2020-Dataset/README.md

 # Machine Failure Prediction using AI4I 2020 Dataset

 This project focuses on predictive maintenance by identifying potential machine failures using the AI4I 2020 dataset.
-It implements a complete machine learning workflow along with backend and frontend applications for real-time prediction.
+It implements a complete machine learning workflow along with a FastAPI backend, Streamlit interface, and React frontend for real-time prediction.

 ---